Vaishali-ajmera/Chatter-Talkie/README.md

 - **😍 Emojis and Reactions**: Express yourself with fun interactions

 ## 🔧 Environment Setup
-To run ChatterBox, create a `.env` file in the project root with the following configuration:
+To run Chatter Talkie, create a `.env` file in the project root with the following configuration:

 ```env
 PORT=...